 Qualifying for a payday loan is relatively easy.
 Ordinarily, you'll have to show proof of your income, like two recent pay stubs, and meet other qualifications, such as having a bank account or prepaid card account, a working phone number, a valid government-issued photo ID, like a driver's license.
 You might also have to provide a Social Security Number or Individual Taxpayer Identification Number.

-A payday loan could end up costing you a lot of money, especially if you roll it over.
+A payday loan could cost you a lot of money, especially if you roll it over.
 "Rolling the loan over" means you pay a fee to delay paying back the debt.
 Each time you roll the loan over, you pay more.

 According to the Consumer Financial Protection Bureau, about 70% of people who get a payday loan end up taking out another loan within 30 days, and 20% of new payday loan borrowers take out ten or more payday loans in a row.
-But this practice can lead to a treadmill of debt that will end up costing you a lot of money.
+This practice can lead to a treadmill of debt that costs you a lot of money.

 The annual percentage rate (APR) on even one payday loan is astronomical, ranging from 200% to 500% or more.
 Continuing with the example above, the APR on a two-week loan with a $15 fee per $100 borrowed is around 400%.

-Personal loans with high interest rates have become readily available over the Internet as online lenders target people struggling to pay their bills.
+Personal loans with high interest rates have become readily available on the internet as online lenders target people struggling to pay their bills.
 Generally, you should avoid these loans.

 Unlike car loans or mortgages (or deeds of trust), personal loans don't require you to pledge collateral in exchange for borrowing money.
 To qualify for this kind of loan, you go online and provide basic personal information, like your name, address, Social Security number, and bank account number.